modelEAU/GitHub-Tutorial/README.md

-# GitHub_Tutorial
+# GitHub Tutorial
-Example code to play around using GitHub
+Example code to play around with GitHub